Kakori conspiracy: Court's proceedings

+A group photograph, which showcases all of the Kakori Train Action accused.

 Final verdict

-The building which used to house the Chief Court of Oudh.
-It now serves as the Lucknow bench of Allahabad High Court.
+The building, which housed the Chief Court of Oudh, now functions as the Lucknow bench of the Allahabad High Court.

-Following the arrest of Ashfaqullah Khan, the police interrogated him to try to gain supplementary evidence against his accomplices but he refused.
-Another supplementary case was filed against Ashfaqulla Khan and Sachindranath Bakshi in the court of Special Sessions Judge John Reginald William Bennett.
-An appeal was filed in the then Chief Court of Oudh (now Allahabad High Court – Lucknow Bench) on 18 July 1927.
+Following the arrest of Ashfaqulla Khan, the police interrogated him to try to gain supplementary evidence against his accomplices but he refused.
+Another supplementary case was filed against Ashfaqulla Khan and Sachindranath Bakshi at the court of Special Sessions Judge John Reginald William Bennett.
+An appeal was filed at the then Chief Court of Oudh (now Allahabad High Court – Lucknow Bench) on 18 July 1927.
 The case trials started the next day.
 The judgement of the trial was pronounced a month later on 22 August.

-The punishments were given as follows:
+The punishments awarded were as follows: